benjipeng/static-blog-nextjs/README.md

-# A simple static blog
+# A simple static blog using tailwind and nextjs

 > This project is initiated using command `npx create-next-app .`
 >